cracked-machine/12VDualHalfWavePSU/Var2IDC.md

 ### Selecting filter capacitor values

 The 16mm diameter electrlytic capacitors filter noise and ripple from the main supply.
-There are four per rail, eight in total.
+There are four filter capacitors per rail, eight in total.

 Per rail ripple current is proportional to the sum of the four capacitors.
 Therefore, if you have lower current requirements you can select lower capacitor values without sacrificing acceptable filtering.
 Use the tables below to select the capacitor values.
 Note these have been rounded to common E12/E24 values to ease sourcing and lower cost.

-Here is a lookup table showing the *individual* capacitor values for corresponding output ripple:
+The table below shows *individual* capacitor values for corresponding output ripple:

 Total Current|&nbsp;&nbsp;|Ripple|Each Cap|&nbsp;&nbsp;|Ripple|Each Cap|&nbsp;&nbsp;&nbsp;|Ripple|Each Cap|
 |:------------|------|:----:|:------:|--:|:----:|:--------------:|:--:|:----:|:--------------:|